 This is an award given to three students who achieve the most meritorious results in Leaving Certificate Mathematics nationally.
 It was established in 2011 by the Irish Mathematics Teachers’ Association (IMTA) and was sponsored by Accenture Ireland from 2011 to 2016.
+The award is now solely the remit of the IMTA.
 This award is part of our role of promoting mathematics nationwide.
 It aims to recognise excellence in mathematics at Leaving Certificate level.
 The recipients are chosen by the SEC.

 The Award consists of

 - A bronze trophy for each recipient

 2017: Cillian O’Dochartaigh , Colaiste Eoin, Ciaran William Lennon, St. Kierans College, James Callanan, St. Benildus College.